-Can I Refuse to Sell My Property in an Eminent Domain Case?
+Can I Refuse To Sell My Property in an Eminent Domain Case?

-By Canaan Suitt, J.D. | Last updated on January 19, 2023
+By Canaan Suitt, J.D. | Last updated on June 24, 2025 Featuring practical insights from contributing attorney Charles McFarland

 Let’s start with the basics.
 “Eminent domain is the taking of private land for public use by the state or federal government,” says Texas eminent domain attorney Charles B. McFarland.
+Government entities exercising the power of eminent domain are called “condemnors,” which is why eminent domain attorneys are sometimes called condemnation attorneys.

-Of course, the government cannot simply take your property; they must pay you for it.
-It’s the last of the rights mentioned in the Fifth Amendment to the U.S. Constitution: “nor shall private property be taken for public use, without just compensation.”
+Of course, the government cannot simply take your property — they must pay you for it.
+It’s the last of the rights mentioned in the Fifth Amendment to the U.S. Constitution: “Nor shall private property be taken for public use, without just compensation.”

-• It hasn’t met the public use requirement
+• It hasn’t met the public use requirement;

-• It isn’t offering fair compensation
+• It isn’t offering fair compensation; or

-• It didn’t give you adequate notice of the eminent domain process
+• It didn’t give you adequate notice of the eminent domain process.

 If you’re facing an eminent domain case and think that the government’s offer is too low or that there’s another problem, speak with an experienced eminent domain attorney as soon as possible.
 A lawyer familiar with eminent domain law in your state will be able to assess the offer and give sound legal advice for your particular situation.